mike-bourgeous/mb-geometry/README-Delaunay.md

 There are two copies of the Delaunay code, one with detailed debugging, one with minimal debugging for better performance.

+The `DELAUNAY_DEBUG` environment variable may be set (to any value) to switch from the fast version to the debugging version.
+The debugging version logs many steps of the algorithm to the console, and dumps JSON to /tmp of the state of the triangulation at each step.
+The `JSON` environment variable may be set to `0` to disable JSON dumping when debugging is enabled.

 ## Questions about L&S

 - The adjacency list is specified as being a circular doubly-linked list, which